bhall2001/flyballmanager-www/docs/schedule.md

 The arrows allow the race to be moved to the previous race or next race.

-To the right of the arrows is the race number.
+To the right of the arrows is the race number and an estimated time for the race.
+The time estimate is based on the start time entered on the settings screen.

 Next are details for the teams in the left and right lanes.